unoplatform/workshops/uno-bootcamp/modules/05-Native-intercompatibility/README.md

 ## 🎯 Build the NativeProgress control

-The implementation for iOS, Android has been done for you.
+The implementation for iOS and Android has been done for you.
 You'll need to do the WebAssembly control.

 ```xml
 <Page ...